 Fetal Heart Program

-About one in one hundred babies is born with a heart problem (congenital heart defect or disease).
-An estimated half of these defects can be detected and expertly diagnosed before birth, allowing for extensive counseling with a physician and timely access to cardiac treatment to give your baby the best chance for a good outcome.
-Hundreds of families each year trust experts with the Fetal Heart Program within Herma Heart Center at Children’s Hospital of Wisconsin to provide the best possible care through pregnancy, birth and beyond for babies with congenital heart disease.
+Almost one in one hundred babies is born with a heart problem (congenital heart defect or disease).
+Many of these defects can be diagnosed before birth, allowing for extensive counseling with a physician and timely access to cardiac treatment to give your baby the best chance for a good outcome.
+Hundreds of families each year trust experts with the Fetal Heart Program within the Herma Heart Center at Children’s Hospital of Wisconsin to provide the best possible care through pregnancy, birth and beyond for babies with congenital heart disease.

-Parents have a lot to think about when they learn that their unborn baby faces challenges associated with congenital heart disease.
-As one of the nation’s top fetal cardiac programs, we’ve helped hundreds of families find the expert care and support they need.
-If your baby’s condition requires immediate care after delivery, we will work with the Fetal Concerns Program at Children’s Hospital and the Froedtert & The Medical College of Wisconsin Birth Center to coordinate all of your care needs before and after the birth of your child.
+Finding out that your unborn baby may have congenital heart disease is frightening.
+As one of the nation’s top fetal heart programs, we’ve helped thousands of families receive the expert care and support they need.
+If your baby’s condition requires immediate care after delivery, we will work with the Fetal Concerns Center of Wisconsin to coordinate all of your care needs before and after the birth of your child.

 Why choose us?